cgross/angular-prompt/README.md

 The function returns a promise.
 That promise is resolved with either the button that was pressed, or in the case of input prompts, the value the user entered.
 If the user pressed a button where `cancel=true` or canceled the dialog another way (hit ESC, etc) then the promise is rejected.

 ## Release History
+ * v1.2.0
+    * Moved to Angular 1.5 and UI Bootstrap 1.3.
+    * Refactored code to no longer use angular.element(...).scope().
  * v1.1.0
     * Added `style` option to buttons.
  * v1.0.1